-management activity that is used to set priorities, focus energy and resources, strengthen operations, ensure that employees and other stakeholders are working toward common goals, establish agreement around intended outcomes/results, and assess and adjust the organization's direction in response to a changing environment.
+Strategic planning is an organizational management activity that is used to set priorities, focus energy and resources, strengthen operations, ensure that employees and other stakeholders are working toward common goals, establish agreement around intended outcomes/results, and assess and adjust the organization's direction in response to a changing environment.
 It is a disciplined effort that produces fundamental decisions and actions that shape and guide what an organization is, who it serves, what it does, and why it does it, with a focus on the future.
 It usually focuses on a 3 to 5 year time-period.
 An effective strategic plan articulates not only where an organization is going and the actions needed to make progress, but also how it will know if it is successful.
 The strategic plan is a document used to communicate the organizations goals and the actions needed to achieve those goals.
+The comprehensive plan provides the foundation for the strategic plan process.